takenet/blip-chat-widget/README.md

 <br>OnEnter - Set the event to run on opening the chat
 <br>OnLeave - Set the event to run on closing the chat
 <br>OnLoad  - Set the event to run on finish loading the chat
-<br>OnCreateAccount - Set the event to run on creating new account
+<br>OnCreateAccount - Set the event to run on creating new user account

 ## Example 1